 Here’s how I faced my feelings head on.

-1. I realized why I didn’t want to decorate–because there were several looming (small) house projects that I had been waiting to get done and piling up Christmas crap on top of unfinished projects felt really uninspiring.
+1. I realized why I didn’t want to decorate–because there were several looming (small) house projects that I had been waiting to get done and piling up Christmas stuff on top of unfinished projects felt really uninspiring.

-My fix: We had a work day the first Saturday of the month.
+The fix: We had a work day the first Saturday of the month.
 Instead of decorating, we cleaned, purged, and finished the unfinished projects.
 Just clearing off my countertops made me feel more into the Christmas mode!

 2. I didn’t feel like the extra work of Christmas.
 But here’s what I decided: no one is telling me I have to do all the things!
 Nobody but my own guilty conscience, that is.